AJC Statement on Truth and Reconciliation with Indigenous Peoples

 Director

-François has been with the AJC since 2020.
-He has been the Director since August…
+François has been working at The AJC since 2020 and is the Director since August…

 • Christiane Desjardins